PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ## SYNOPSIS

-Search for a ast within an ast.
+Find a specific element in an abstract syntax tree (AST).

 ## SYNTAX